jcsaezal/pmctrack/README.md

 The `pmctrack-manager` retrieves key information from the system and builds the command-line tools as well as the different flavors of the PMCTrack kernel module compatible with the current platform.
 If the build fails, build errors can be found in the `build.log` file created in the current directory.

+For a successful build of PMCTrack kernel module on Odroid XU3/XU4 boards, the build script must be invoked as follows:

+	$ ODROID=yes pmctrack-manager build

 ## Building PMCTrack from source for the Intel Xeon Phi